heinerigel/romy_website/content/pages/WShum.md

 ### Preliminary Program
 ---
 #### Thursday, September 11
-We will welcome you on Thursday evening from 18:00 with an icebreaker (Location to be announced.).
+We will welcome you on Thursday evening from 18:00 with an icebreaker (location further down).
 The scientific program starts on Friday.

 <br>
 #### Friday, September 12